 - 1. The frequency response function of the Controllable Load Resource is tested On-Line at a Load level that allows Controllable Load Resources to increase or decrease Load without reaching Low Power Consumption (LPC) or Maximum Power Consumption (MPC). - 2.
 The test is performed by adding a frequency offset signal that exceeds the Governor Dead-Band value to the measured frequency signal.
 This should create an immediate step change in the measured frequency signal. - 3.
 The test starts at time t0 when the frequency Dead-Band is exceeded. - 4.
 The MW output signal should be recorded at least every two seconds. - 5.
 The duration of the test is 100 seconds.
 After 100 seconds, the offset signal should be removed and the Controllable Load Resource should return to pretest power output. - 6.
 The test should be conducted both with positive and negative frequency offsets. - 7.
 The test is considered successful after the signal becomes active if at least 70% of the calculated MW contribution is delivered within 16 seconds and the response is maintained for an additional 30 seconds. - 8.
-Governor droop and Governor Dead-Band settings shall be set in accordance with Section 2.2.7.
-For Controllable Load Resources, Governor droop shall not exceed 5% and Governor Dead-Band shall not exceed +/-0.036Hz.
+Governor droop and Governor Dead-Band settings shall be set in accordance with Section 2.2.7, Turbine Speed Governors.